-Installing the Lights Extension will equip CET Designer with many different light sources to pick from, everything from freestanding lamps and pendants to ceilings with integrated lights.
+Installing the Lights Extension will equip CET with many different light sources to pick from, everything from freestanding lamps and pendants to ceilings with integrated lights.

 Below, each section on the Lights component tab is described.